Old City Mini Double vs. City Mini Double 2

 The City Mini has single action brakes that are easy to set and difficult to release.
-These pedals are almost impossible to pop back up with your foot under the pedal, and you will injure you barefoot top or sandal if you even think of trying this.
-Even if you are wearing nicer closed toed shoes, there is a chance you'll be doing some cosmetic damage when you use them to release the brakes.
-Some testers even bent down to use their hand, which is not a useful solution.
+The brakes are almost impossible to pop back up with your foot under the pedal, and you will injure you barefoot top or sandal if you try it.
+Some testers resorted to using their hand, which is not a useful solution.

-The storage bin on this stroller is a bummer compared to the competition.
-This bin is only medium in size and is hard to access from any angle.
-It does have access from the back and both sides, but we weren't able to fit much inside.
-It does have a 10-pound maximum weight allowance, and we just barely squeezed our large diaper bag inside, but it would be better if we could fit a larger bag or more supplies.
+The storage bin is a bummer compared to the competition.
+It is only medium in size and is hard to access from any angle.
+It has access from the back and both sides, but we weren't able to fit much inside.
+It has a 10 lb allowance, but it would be better if it held a larger bag or more supplies.

-Each seat has its own canopy which is a nice feature as each child may have different needs and will want their canopy set at a different angle or opening.
-They are both large and cover past the knee when fully opened.
-Each canopy has a medium peek-a-boo window made of vinyl with a hook and loop closure cover.
-The canopies can also be rolled up in the back to offer ventilation or let down to cover the back when reclined.
+Each seat has a canopy so each child can meet different needs.
+They are large and cover past the knee when fully open.
+They have medium, vinyl peek-a-boo windows with a hook and loop closure cover.
+The canopies can be rolled up in the back to offer ventilation or let down to cover a reclined back.

-The photos above show the differences between the Mini with the seat backs upright and canopies closed, versus the seat backs fully reclined and canopies fully opened.
+The photos above show the differences between the Mini with the seatbacks upright and canopies closed, and the seatbacks fully reclined and canopies fully opened.

-The harnesses on the City Mini are both 5-point and identical.
-The harness is really easy to put on and fairly easy to take off.
-The rethread shoulder straps have four different height levels with a range of five inches.
-The crotch strap only has one strap, but it is adjustable, so that helps increase the harness adjustment capabilities.
-The harness tightens easily by pulling on the strap, and you don't need to mess with the adjustments that much.
-The buckle requires that the strap parts need to be manually taken out of the buckle; the straps do not spring out on their own when you press the buckle.
+The 5-point harnesses on the City Mini are identical.
+They are really easy to put on and fairly easy to take off.
+The rethread shoulder straps have four different levels with a range of five inches.
+The crotch strap is adjustable with a single position.
+The harness tightens easily by pulling on the straps.
+The buckle requires that the parts be manually taken out of the buckle as the straps do not spring out on their own.

-The stroller does have a padded leg rest that goes down to a fairly wide foot pad, but the rest is not adjustable and cannot be pulled out straight for cozier napping.
-The recline feature is identical on each seat, and there are an infinite number of angles, unlike some strollers that have designated recline options.
-The recline can be adjusted with only one hand for both laying down and putting it back upright.
-It doesn't lay flat, but it does go down to about 36.3 degrees from flat.
-This stroller also has a retractable weather cover for unexpected storms or windy weather.
+The stroller has padded leg rests that go down to a fairly wide footpad, but the rest is not adjustable for cozier napping.
+The recline feature is identical on each seat, and there is an infinite number of angles.
+The recline adjusts with only one hand for laying down and going upright.
+This stroller also has a retractable weather cover for unexpected weather.

 Ease of Setup

-The City Mini Double took just over 8 minutes to set up from box to ready to roll.
-The manual was only average compared to the competition, and it isn't as good as the Baby Jogger City Mini single instructions.
-The canopies are the hardest part to assemble, but you won't need any tools for any of it.
-Only four strollers in the group were easier to assemble.
-The easiest stroller to build is the Thule Urban Glide 2.
+The City Mini Double took just over 8 minutes to set up.
+The manual is average and not as good as other Baby Jogger instructions.
+The canopies are the hardest part to assemble, but you won't need any tools.

 The City Mini performs better on flat surfaces than it does on rougher terrain.
-This stroller is narrow for a side-by-side with wheels that are no wider than the frame of the stroller.
-This means it can fit through most doorways and we didn't have any trouble with it in our tests.
-Unfortunately, we aren't big fans of the foam filled tires and felt that they added wobble to the overall ride.
-It is much harder to push going over grass and gravel, and the double front wheel design once again tries to pull the stroller off course.
+It is narrow for a side-by-side with wheels that are no wider than the frame, so it can fit through most doorways.
+Unfortunately, we aren't big fans of the foam-filled tires and feel they add a wobble to the overall ride.
+It is much harder to push going over grass and gravel, and the double front wheel design tries to pull the stroller off course.
 While you can lock the swivel wheels to help avoid this, you then won't be able to turn without popping the front wheels up.
-We also had trouble with the front wheels falling into a grate and it wouldn't go over a one-inch curb.

 Weight and Folded Size